 C2 establishes authenticated/identified user interface (indirect user interface) to Customer using pre-exchanged credentials.

 C2 initiates a call to Customer containing a C2-asserted calling TN.
-The SIP INVITE contains a User Identity header signed with C2’s EV credentials.
+The SIP INVITE contains a user-populated Identity header containing an rcd PASSporT signed with C2’s EV credentials.

 Customer matches INVITE to C2’s authenticated user interface and forwards the INVITE via its UNI to O-SP.
-The User Identity header is passed transparently.
+The user-populated Identity header is passed transparently.

 O-SP BCF matches the INVITE to Customer’s authenticated UNI.
-O-SP authenticates C2 identity via verifying the User Identity header against C2’s EV certificate.
+O-SP authenticates C2 identity via verifying the user-populated Identity header against C2’s EV certificate.

 O-SP AAA function checks that C2 is authorized to utilize the Customer UNI, and that the calling TN has an authorization for C2 in Customer’s record.
 The difference from the previous use case is that the C2 identity matches the TN Delegee in the TN record.